 - Relevant industrial or professional experience giving evidence of workplace experience that is relevant to the course you are applying for;

 - Personal achievements: evidence of personal achievements to date which indicate your ability to contribute to the wider life of the University community during your studies and the professional community that you will be joining on graduation;

 - Evidence from the Personal Statement provided that you are deserving of financial support on the grounds, for example, of personal academic achievement in the face of adversity.

 How to Apply

-Please note that in order to be considered for a scholarship, you must already hold an offer of a place to study on an eligible course at the School commencing September 2013 or January 2014; you must therefore ensure that your course application for a place is submitted well in advance of the above date.
+Please note that in order to be considered for a scholarship, you must already hold an offer of a place to study on an eligible course.
+You must therefore ensure that your course application is submitted well in advance of the scholarship application deadline above.

 As part of the scholarship application process you are required to write a short statement in support of your application, which should address the following points:

 - Why you are applying for the scholarship;

 - How you will benefit from the opportunities that being given the award will provide;